lin-stephanie/astro-loaders/packages/astro-loader-github-prs/README.md

 This package provides GitHub Pull Request (PR) loaders for Astro projects.
 It includes:

 - `githubPrsLoader`: Loads PRs at build time using a search query.
-- `liveGithubPrsLoader`: Fetches PRs at runtime on each request — multiple PRs by search query or a single PR by its identifier.
+- `liveGithubPrsLoader`: Fetches PRs at runtime on each request — PRs by search query or a single PR by its identifier.

 ## Installation